cjus/modern-web-seed/README.md

     [14:22:11] Finished 'default' after 11 μs

 Open your web browser at http://localhost:8080 to view your application.
 Changes you make to your html, css, scss, javascript files should cause a browser reload

+## SASS support

+Place your files in the scss folder and use a gulp task to compile to CSS.

+	$ gulp sass

+Note that if you're running in live reload mode then your sass/scss files are automatically processed as you make changes.

+## Creating a distribution for deployment

+When you're ready to deploy your project you can run the following command to compile (sass), compress images, HTML, CSS and JavaScript files into concatinated web efficient files.

+	$ gulp dist

+Your project will be built and placed in the `dist` folder where it can be deployed to your remote web server.

 ## Running tests with Karma and Jasmine